Two boys doing flips into a pool Get the Most out of Your Summer as a Working Mom Mompowerment

 Realize that your summer daily routine might differ from how your day flows during the school year.
 I can’t say this enough times.
 Be as flexible as you can with how and when you work.
 You might need to wake up earlier or work more in the evening.
 Figure out how to give yourself some flexibility to make that happen.
 If you need some pointers on new productivity methods, I’ve got you covered.

 I share my own experience to remind you that each week can change.
 Be flexible in how you approach each week, day, or even parts of the day.
-This is a time of the year when it’s really important to talk to your manager, team, and clients about your needs so you can manage all the things on your plate.
+This is a time of year when it’s important to talk to your manager, team, and clients about your needs so you can manage all the things on your plate.

 Communicate with your significant other